 In 1860, the Hall was owned by Francis Lupton Esq.
-In 1870, the adjoined estate, Newton Hall, was sold to Francis Lupton (of Beechwood Estate, Roundhay) and his brother Darnton by their first cousin Unitarian minister Arthur Lupton (died 1881) who had owned the Newton Hall estate since the early 19th century.
+In 1870, the adjoined estate, Newton Hall, was sold to Francis Lupton (of Beechwood Estate, Roundhay) and his brother Darnton by their brother Arthur Lupton (1809-1889) who had owned Newton Hall (previously known as Low Hall) since the early 1840s.
+Francis' granddaughter, Olive Middleton, had been born and grew up on her family's Potternewton /Newton Park Estate.
+Olive Middleton is the great grandmother of Kate Middleton, the Duchess of Cambridge.
 From 1860, Arthur Lupton was leasing the adjacent Potternewton Lodge from the Barker/Ray family.

 By 1910, the New Briggate Development Company bought a half share in the Lupton-owned estates.
 The will of Francis Lupton's son - Francis Martineau Lupton (died 1921) - does not list all the property he had put into trust but reveals it will benefit from the income from "real or leasehold properties" which his trustees should "generally manage...according to their absolute discretion".